All Episodes

 Let me play what the president said about ending chain migration.

-Before we begin, I want to address the terrorist attack that took place yesterday in New York City.
+Before we begin, I want to address the terrorist attack that took place yesterday in New York City and to praise the first responders, local police and federal law enforcement for their quick action.

 They did an incredible job.

-We're going to end both of them, the lottery system and chain migration.
+We're going to end both of them.

-We're going to end them.
+We're going to end them fast.

-Congress must get involved immediately, and they are involved immediately, and I can tell you we have tremendous support.
+And I can tell you we have tremendous support.

 They will be ended.

-This is the simple common sense that needs to be applied to every person in this country in terms of if they want to survive, which is I'll get into that in a second.
+This is the simple common sense that needs to be applied to every person in this country in terms of if they want to survive, which is, I'll get into that in a second, that you talk a lot about in the book.

 Sure.

-Listen, it doesn't matter if it's chain migration, if it's uh this the way the State Department sets up vetting overseas, or the way that our military is now allowed to fight, what happens or look at stop and frisk and the uh the surveillance of the mosques that were stopped here.
+Listen, it doesn't matter if it's chain migration, if it's the way the State Department sets up vetting overseas, or the way that our military is now allowed to fight.

-When we have bad policy that's set up strictly because of politics, either eliminating something or creating a void, when where that void is at is where bad people exist, and that's how nefarious people operate.
+When we have bad policy that's set up strictly because of politics, either eliminating something or creating a void, where that void is at is where bad people exist, and that's how nefarious people operate.

 They look for those voids.

-The fact that the president identified chain migration, he's identified uh the borders in this country, he's identified so many different vulnerabilities and and also the rules of engagement.
+The fact that the president identified chain migration, he's identified the borders in this country.

-But you know, you start out by actually defining key terms, predator and prey.
+But, you know, you start out by actually defining key terms, predator and prey.

 Exactly.

-Sean, if you go look at the animals on the plains of Africa, you have the lions, which are the predators, and you have like let's say the gazelle who are prey, but the gazelles don't show up at the water hole completely clueless, looking at a cell phone with no idea where the bad guy's gonna come from.
+Sean, if you go look at the animals on the plains of Africa, you have the lions, which are the predators, and you have, like, let's say the gazelle who are a prey.

 They actually know exactly how the bad guy works, but they have to put themselves in that environment to get water.